Greece to miss IMF debt payment and bailout to expire

 By Elena Becatoros and Raf Casert—

 ATHENS, Greece (AP) — Greece is set to become the first developed nation to not pay its debts to the International Monetary Fund on time, as the country sinks deeper into a financial emergency that has forced it put a nationwide lockdown on money withdrawals.
+A financial emergency can even catch a whole country off guard.
+Some people find taking out short term loans to handle financial emergency could help to keep themselves stable.

 Greece owes the IMF about 1.6 billion euros ($1.9 billion) by the end of Tuesday but has run out of money and after five months of talks with creditors, has no prospect of getting new rescue loans.